numlims/dbcq/readme.md

 dbcq is a little database connection and query wrapper for python.

-put the connection info in `db.ini`:
+copy the `.dbc` file to your home and fill in the connection info.

 ```
 [<db target name used in code>]